Why did the head of Microsoft Israel step down? | The National

 "During his tenure, Microsoft Israel became one of the three fastest-growing countries within its peer countries cluster across the company, achieved a number of standout milestones and drove a shift toward Frontier AI leadership," the company's statement read.

-Yet No Azure for Apartheid (Noaa), a group founded by former Microsoft employees that has campaigned against the company's contracts with Israel, said the company was trying to sweep its actions under the rug.
+Yet No Azure for Apartheid (Noaa), a group founded in 2024 by Microsoft employees that has campaigned against the company's contracts with Israel, said Microsoft was trying to sweep its actions under the rug.

-"Microsoft has tried to quietly say goodbye to war criminal Alon Haimovich, who oversaw the development of Azure tools for the Israeli military, which helped accelerate the first AI-powered genocide," a statement from Noaa read.
+Noaa, in a statement, accused Mr Haimovich of overseeing the development of Azure tools for the Israeli military, "which helped accelerate the first AI-powered genocide."

+Mr Haimovich did not immediately respond to The National's request for comment.

-Noaa's emailed statement linked to various stories sourcing an 2025 investigation by The Guardian and +972 Magazine.
+Noaa's emailed statement linked to various stories citing a 2025 investigation by The Guardian and +972 Magazine.

-That report led to Microsoft carrying out internal reviews, which found that Israel's military and intelligence agency had breached Microsoft's terms of use agreement and used the company's software to collect millions of civilian phone calls in Gaza and the West Bank, among other things.
+That report led to Microsoft carrying out internal reviews, which found that Israel's military and intelligence agencies had breached Microsoft's terms of use agreement and used the company's software to collect millions of civilian phone calls in Gaza and the occupied West Bank, among other things.

-Microsoft's findings led to it disabling several services it previously allowed Israel's military to use.
+Microsoft's findings led to it disabling several services it had previously allowed the Israeli military to use.

 A report last week in The Guardian alleged that Microsoft's announcement of Mr Haimovich's departure was connected to the company's continuing internal review of how its tools were used in Israel.

-Other sources from Microsoft's Israel offices were dismissed as well, the report said.
+Other sources from Microsoft's Israeli offices were also dismissed, the report said.

 "We refuse to allow Microsoft to scapegoat one or a handful of individuals to wipe its hands clean off its complicity in genocide," the group's statement read.